 Come for the food, stay for the friends!

 Food may be the main attraction at our events, but it is our friendly and interesting members who carry the day.
 Join us for an evening of fine dining, fun, and stimulating conversation.
-While enjoying innovative dishes by first-rate chefs, we’ll talk movies, theater, pets, sports, travel, and more.
+While enjoying innovative dishes by accomplished chefs, we’ll talk movies, theater, pets, sports, travel, and more.

 Dinner event fees range from $75 to $350 prepaid for a fixed price or tasting menu (including tax, tip, and administrative fees but excluding alcoholic and other beverages).
 Our average group size is eight; larger groups can be accommodated based on demand and venue.
 If there is interest, we rotate seats during the dessert course so you get a chance to mingle with guests from the other end of the table.